 Preeclampsia occurs in about 5% of pregnant women.

-Risk factors include first pregnancy, young mother under 18 or older mother over 40 years of age, multiple-fetus pregnancies, underlying kidney disorders, obesity and chronic hypertension.
+Risk factors include: first pregnancy, young mother under 18, older mother over 40 years of age, multiple-fetus pregnancies, underlying kidney disorders, obesity, and chronic hypertension.

-Will a woman who was diagnosed with preeclampsia in her first pregnancy have preeclampsia again in the next pregnancy?
+Will a woman who was diagnosed with preeclampsia in their first pregnancy necessarily have preeclampsia again in their next pregnancy?

-Women with preeclampsia have a higher chance of developing preeclampsia in their next pregnancy but this does not have to happen.
+Women who have had preeclampsia are at higher risk of developing preeclampsia in their next pregnancy however, this does not always happen.
 Most of these women will have normal blood pressure in their next pregnancy and will not develop preeclampsia.

 How does preeclampsia manifest?